We have launched!

 This has been a great learning experience for Shane, he has learnt all about deadlines and working with customers and managed to produce and direct this short animated film to a very tight deadline.Steve Swindon from Tape

-Liana from the LD Transformation team provided the voice for Shane the Sheepdog and she thoroughly enjoyed being part of the project.
-The LD Transformation team are really looking forward to seeing what Shane the Sheepdog does next as he carries on with his adventures over the next 18 months.
-There is a little bit more work to do on the film, however it will be uploaded shortly.
-Watch this space!
+Liana from the Learning Disability Transformation team provided the voice for Shane the Sheepdog and she thoroughly enjoyed being part of the project.
+The Learning Disability Transformation team are really looking forward to seeing what Shane the Sheepdog does next as he carries on with his adventures over the next 18 months.
 The team want to thank Shane for all his hard work and introducing himself and the video at the event, well done!

 The Tyddyners provided some fantastic entertainment over lunch!
 They were brilliant and the team were really excited they could make our event!
 We will definitely be booking them out for future events.
 Thank you.